F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildersingle.rst

     type                 = "security"
     policy_import_json   = data.http.scenario5.body
 }

-Note: the template name can be set to anything.
+..
+Note:: the template name can be set to anything.
 When it is imported, we will overwrite the value

 outputs.tf